Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

 # Finish the Submit Route

 We'll need to use our helper function to create a list of videos from our video IDs we collected in the form.
 Once we do that, we can create our playlist object with a proper `videos` field.
+We'll also create a `video_ids` field to store our ids.

 > [action]
 >